 In which countries is the CPS programme available?

-The CPS Europe programme is currently available in Austria, Belgium, Czech Republic (Silver membership only) Denmark, Finland, France, Germany, Hungary (Silver membership only), Latvia (Silver membership only), Lithuania (Silver membership only), Luxembourg, Netherlands, Norway, Poland (Silver membership only), Portugal, Russia, South Africa, Spain, Sweden, Switzerland, the United Arab Emirates (Silver membership only) and the UK.
+The CPS Europe programme is currently available in Austria, Belgium, Czech Republic (Silver membership only) Denmark, Finland, France, Germany, Hungary (Silver membership only), Latvia (Silver membership only), Lithuania (Silver membership only), Luxembourg, Netherlands, Norway, Poland (Silver membership only), Portugal, Russia, South Africa, Spain, Sweden, Switzerland, Turkey (Silver membership only), the United Arab Emirates (Silver membership only) and the UK.

 What does it cost to join CPS?